Screen dimensionsPixel densityDesk fitReal monitor specs

 A practical comparison of 16:10 productivity monitors and 21:9 ultrawides for coding, documents, browser work, and desk fit.

-The choice is height versus horizontal lanes
+The choice is height versus width

 A 16:10 monitor keeps the familiar desktop shape but gives back some vertical room.
 That matters for code, documents, spreadsheets, browser work, and laptop users who already think in taller windows.